 With spread-only pricing, fees are simplified to provide a soft entry into trading financial instruments.
 Commission fees are included in the spread, eliminating the need to work through complex commission fee calculations.
 For frequently traded forex pairs such as AUD/USD, USD/JPY and EUR/USD, all-inclusive spreads start from 1.4 pips with no additional commission fees.

 With commission plus core spread pricing, OANDA clients’ access tighter spreads starting from 0.2 pips on major currency pairs, paying a $50 commission per $1 million traded.

 OANDA’s market is less extensive than top forex brokers such as Saxo Markets and CMC Markets, yet with five different asset classes and over 100 instruments, OANDA clients can still create and execute diversified trading strategies.
 Unlike many top forex brokers that have a set leverage level, OANDA traders’ can manually change leverage for different orders.
-This is a useful risk management tool for those new to forex and CFD trading as traders’ can reduce their exposure when trading different high-risk financial instruments.
+As financial markets experience a lot of volatility, this is a useful risk management tool for those new to forex and CFD trading as traders’ can reduce their exposure when trading different high-risk financial instruments.
 OANDA asset classes include:

 OANDA clients’ can execute trades via MetaTrader 4 or OANDA’s proprietary desktop platform, OANDA Trade.
 Although investors’ can trade Forex and CFDs on both platforms, there are differences in regards to the technical and fundamental analysis capabilities.

 For those wanting to employ Expert Advisors, MetaTrader 4 has been the longstanding favourite among retail investors.
 Like Pepperstone, a suite of add-ons is available to enhance technical analysis.
 Add-ons can be downloaded from the OANDA website and include automatic pattern recognition, automated alerts and marketing scanning features.